Genivia/ugrep/README.md

     --exclude=GLOB
             Skip files whose name matches GLOB using wildcard matching, same as -g !GLOB.
-GLOB can use **, *, ?, and [...] as wildcards, and \ to quote a wildcard or backslash character literally.
+GLOB can use **, *, ?, and [...] as wildcards, and \\ to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
+When GLOB ends with a `/', directories are excluded as if --exclude-dir is specified.
+Otherwise files are excluded.
             Note that --exclude patterns take priority over --include patterns.
             GLOB should be quoted to prevent shell globbing.
 This option may be repeated.
     --exclude-dir=GLOB
             Exclude directories whose name matches GLOB from recursive searches.
 GLOB can use **, *, ?, and [...] as wildcards, and \\ to